Fibonel

 The bioavailability of oral doses is 40-45%.

-Fibonel Toxicity
+Fibonel side effects and Toxicity

 Intravenous, mouse: LD50 = 244.4mg/kg; Oral, mouse: LD50 = 4686 mg/kg.
 Symptoms of overdose include emesis, restlessness, pallor of mucous membranes or redness of mouth and ears, hypotension, tachycardia and collapse.